INemesisI/zephyr_io/packet_io/doc/index.rst

 1. **Lock acquisition**: The source's connection list is protected by a spinlock
 2. **Distribution**: For each connected sink:

-   * Attempt non-blocking enqueue to the sink's message queue
+   * **Immediate mode**: Handler executes immediately in source context
+   * **Queued mode**: Packet event is queued for later processing
    * On success: increment buffer reference count
-   * On failure with drop_on_full: silently drop and count
+   * On queue failure: drop and count
-   * On failure without drop_on_full: return error

 3. **Lock release**: Spinlock is released
+4. **Reference handling**:

-4. **Caller retains reference**: The caller keeps their original reference
+   * ``packet_source_send``: Caller retains their reference
+   * ``packet_source_send_consume``: Caller's reference is consumed

 .. note::
-   The distribution happens in the context of the sending thread.
+   For immediate mode sinks, the handler executes in the context of the sending thread.
    Be mindful of this when sending from high-priority contexts or ISRs.
+Use queued mode sinks for deferred processing.

 Usage
 *****